loosewheel/lwscratch/readme.txt

 	If followed by an inventory item
 		True if the node in the relevant direction match the inventory item.

+	If followed by a text or variable item
+		True if the node in the relevant direction match the text or variable's value.

 	If followed by a blank space
 		True if there is any node in the relevant direction.